RaulLvu/Test-Cases-Samples/README.md

 --------------------

  **Description:**
-Check Admin user can edit some fields in personal details
+Check Admin user if can edit some fields in personal details.

 **Steps to reproduce:**
 1) Login to orange HRM as Admin user.